asu-dsl/adobe-artist-tools/README.md

-# Export Tools README
+# Adobe Export Tools README

-This README provides instructions and details for two export tools designed for Adobe Illustrator and Adobe Photoshop.
+This README provides instructions and details for the Adobe Illustrator and Adobe Photoshop export tools.

 ## Table of Contents